Diagnosing symplecticity in simulations of high-dimensional Hamiltonian systems: Mathematical preliminaries

-In appendix \ref{appendix:conv_high_regularity}, we show that the error in a pseudospectral approximation based on $N$ data points scales like $O(N^{-(2r-1)})$, when $q,p \in H^r_{per}([0,1])$, for $r > 1/2$.
-In appendix \ref{appendix:conv_low_regularity}, we show that the error in a simple finite difference approximation of the loop integral scales like $O(N^{-1})$ for piecewise smooth $q,p$ with a finite number of discontinuities.
+for $p,q \in H^r_{per}([0,1])$ and $r>1/2$.
+In \ref{appendix:conv_low_regularity}, we show that the finite difference approximation satisfies a first-order estimate for piecewise smooth data with a finite number of jumps, provided the cells containing jumps are omitted.

 In these appendices, we demonstrate the convergence of approximations to loop integrals of the form